 Sandringham Church – St Mary Magdalene

 As I mentioned earlier, Sandringham Church, or rather watching The Royals go into it, is all I knew about Sandringham.
-As churches go, St Mary Magdalene is lovely but much smaller than I expected.
+St. Mary Magdalene is lovely but much smaller than I expected as churches go.

-I was unable to find a completely accessible route into the church and the access statement seems to suggest there isn’t one?
+I could not find an accessible route into the church, and the access statement suggests there isn’t one?

-Instead, there are 7 steps into the churchyard for those who can manage them or an uneven path.
-I struggled to push the wheelchair up the path because the chair was sinking into it.
+Instead, there are seven steps into the churchyard for those who can manage them or an uneven path.
+I struggled to push the wheelchair up the path because the chair sank into it.

 For me, the path could quite easily be made more accessible or an alternative route made available at the top of the churchyard.
 All that said, a visit to the 16th-century church is a must.
-It is small, but its cosy.
-I can easily imagine The Royal Family enjoying intimate services inside away from prying eyes.
+It is small, but it’s cosy.
+I can easily imagine The Royal Family enjoying private services inside, away from prying eyes.

 Stay on the Sandringham Estate

-If you really want to get the Sandringham experience, how about taking a holiday there.
-I didn’t know you could but you can, in fact, there is actually an accessible hotel on the estate.
+Suppose you want to get the Sandringham experience, how about taking a holiday there.
+I didn’t know you could, but you can.
+There is an accessible hotel on the estate.

-On the Sandringham estate, there are two-holiday cottages, Garden House and The Granary.
+There are two-holiday cottages on the Sandringham estate, Garden House and The Granary.
 Two caravan sites and an accessible hotel.